-If you are a more experienced soap-making nerd like me who likes to do science-y experiments and is fully aware of the consequences of handling and zap testing a "hot" soap, then test at your own risk.
+If you are a more experienced soap-making nerd like me who likes to do science-y experiments and is fully aware of the consequences of zap testing a "hot" soap, then test at your own risk.
 You've been warned, so no whining!

 When ready to zap test, dampen a fingertip, swipe it lightly on the soap, and very lightly touch the fingertip to your tongue.

 If the soap is lye heavy, even slightly, you won't have to ask yourself whether you got a zap.
 It is not a taste; it is a sensation like a static shock that is unmistakable and immediate.

 The intensity of the zap will vary.
 If there is a slight trace of excess lye, the sensation will be a mild tingle.
 If there is a fair amount of excess lye, the sensation can be a strong snap to a burn.

 If you find yourself wondering or if it takes a few seconds before anything odd happens, you are probably reacting to the taste of the soap itself.
 Soap often tastes surprisingly bland, but it may have a metallic, bitter, sour, or unpleasant tang depending on the fats and additives.
 In particular, fragrances can taste icky, even though they might smell wonderful.